jasonmotylinski/jasonmotylinski.github.io/content/posts/20240227-rawkitintroduction.md

 What exists today is a much more mature site and analytics for music.
 At some point the data I collected grew too large for the basic Ruby pipeline and website.
 I have since retooled everything.
 I'll talk about the current architecture in future posts.

 I've been tracking music trends now for over a decade at this point.
-I need to expand the sources of information.
+I need to expand the sources of information and bring in more metadata about artists and genres.
 I love The Current but it has a midwest slant to it.
 I'm looking to start tracking other stations like [WXPN](https://xpn.org/) and [KUTX](https://xpn.org/).

 The availability of music on digital streaming services has homogenized music.
 People are still able to create a better connection between music and emotion.
 I'm going to continue to evolve [Rawk-it.com](https://www.rawk-it.com) with new and novel ways to explore music.